Otumian-empire/swift-python/exercise23.md

 # Exercise 23 (Git)
-As developer, you may want to have different versions of your software and keep them too.
-You may want to revert to a previous state of a file or even the whole project and a Distributed Version Control System (DVCS) will do that job.
+As developers, we may want to have different versions of our software and keep them too.
+We may want to revert to a previous state of a file or even the whole project and a Distributed Version Control System (DVCS) will do that job.
 One DVCS is [Git][git-site].
 We shall look into how to use git minimally.

-You would want to keep your projects on your local server, your disk may corrupt.
-So you'd need a remote server for keeping your softwares or scripts thus create a free [Github][github-site] account before you proceed, for your own good.
+We would want to keep our projects on our local server, our disk could corrupt.
+Thus we would need a remote server for keeping our softwares or scripts thus we create a free [Github][github-site] account before we proceed any further, for our own good as developers who may wish other developers see and review or even share.

 ## Install git

-Install Git from [here][git-site] depending on your OS.
-Do `git --verion` on the commandline to check if git is installed successfully.
+We shall install Git using [this website][git-site], depending on the OS.
+Afterwards, we do `git --verion` on the commandline to check if git has been installed successfully.

 ## Configure git